 Misdemeanors

-Misdemeanors do not carry the same steep consequences as a felony.
+Misdemeanors do not carry the same severe consequences as felonies.
 However, a conviction could still result in your incarceration.
-At most, a misdemeanor conviction will typically bring one year behind bars, in addition to fines.
+At most, a misdemeanor conviction will typically result in one year in jail, in addition to fines.

 The Right to a Speedy Trial

 As a criminal defendant, you have many rights in the State of Florida, including your right to a speedy trial.
-The Legal Information Institute (LII) affirms that every American is guaranteed the right to a speedy trial under the U.S. Constitution.
-However, Florida also provides this right under its rules of criminal procedure.
+The Legal Information Institute (LII) affirms that every American is guaranteed the right to a speedy trial under the U.S. Constitution through the Sixth Amendment.
+However, Florida also provides this right under its criminal procedure rules.

 The rules set out a specific window of time that the state considers to be “speedy.”
-According to the Florida Bar, if you are facing felony charges, you have the right to be tried no later than 175 days from the date of your arrest.
-This window of time is shortened to 90 days for misdemeanor cases.
+According to the Florida Bar, if you are facing felony charges, you have the right to a trial no later than 175 days from the date of your arrest.
+This window of time shortens to 90 days for misdemeanor cases.

-If you are being retried following an appeal or mistrial, you likewise have the right to a trial within 90 days.
+If the court retries you following an appeal or mistrial, you likewise have the right to a trial within 90 days.

 Click to contact our personal injury lawyers today